 - Select the Duplicate Identifier document field.

-- By default, the MD5 Hash field will be selected if it exists.
+- Note: By default, the MD5 Hash field will be selected if it exists.

 - Select the source documents Saved Search.